Benjamin Hallowell Carew: Inheritance and change of name in later life

 In 1828, Sir Benjamin Hallowell succeeded to the estates of the Carew family of Beddington, Surrey, on the death of his cousin, who had herself inherited them from her brother-in-law.
-In accordance with the terms of her will, he assumed the Carew name and coat of arms, becoming known as Admiral Sir Benjamin Hallowell Carew.
-He died on 2 September 1834.
+In accordance with the terms of her will, he assumed the addition surname of Carew after his patronym as well as quartering the coat of arms of Carew (differenced) with those of Hallowell, becoming known as Admiral Sir Benjamin Hallowell Carew (or Hallowell-Carew).He died on 2 September 1834.

 In person he was the exact cut of a sailor, five feet eight or nine inches high, stout and muscular, but not at all corpulent.
 His countenance was open, manly, and benevolent, with bright, clear grey eyes, which, if turned inquiringly upon you, seemed to read your most secret thoughts.
 His mouth was pleasing and remarkably handsome, but indicative of decision and strength of character; and his thinly scattered hair, powdered, and tied in a cue [sic] after the old fashion, displayed, in all its breadth, his high and massive forehead, upon which unflinching probity and sterling good sense seemed to have taken their stand.